 Massachusetts General Hospital & Harvard Medical School

-Shannon Stott, Ph.D., is an Assistant Professor in the Department of Medicine at Harvard Medical School and an Assistant in Genetics at the Massachusetts General Hospital Center for Cancer Research.
-Her laboratory is comprised of bioengineers, physicists and chemists focused on translating technological advances to relevant applications in clinical medicine.
-Specifically, Shannon is interested in using microfluidics and imaging technologies to create tools that increase understanding of cancer biology and of the metastatic process.
-In collaboration with the Toner, Haber and Maheswaran laboratories, Shannon has developed microfluidic devices that can isolate extraordinary rare circulating tumor cells (CTCs) from the blood of cancer patients.
+The Stott laboratory is comprised of bioengineers and chemists focused on translating technological advances to relevant applications in clinical medicine.
+Specifically, we are interested in using microfluidics and imaging technologies to create tools that increase understanding of cancer biology and of the metastatic process.
+In collaboration with the Toner, Haber and Maheswaran laboratories, we have developed a microfluidic device that can isolate extraordinary rare circulating tumor cells (CTCs) from the blood of cancer patients.
 We are striving to employ new imaging modalities to extract as much information as possible from these rare cells while pushing the technology further for early cancer detection.
 Ultimately, we hope that by working in close partnership with the molecular and cell biologist at the Mass General Cancer Center, we can create new tools that directly impact patient care.